-- Weaponized Bike: The player must collect three weapons upgrades for the Bat-Pod.
+- Weaponized Car: Or Weaponized Bike, rather.
+The player must collect three weapons upgrades for the Bat-Pod.

 - Played straight with "Bat Signal Challenge", a perfectly respectable sub-Wizard Mode.
 Enable the Scarecrow, the Joker, and the Batmobile, then shoot the saucer for a four-ball multiball.
 Make the three shots again to raise the jackpot, then shoot the saucer to collect the Super Jackpot.